RahulSainy/GEN-AI-Projects/Simple Resume ATS Tracking/README.md

 2. **API Response:** The extracted text is then sent to the Gemini API.
 The API processes the text and returns a response.

-3. **PyPDF2 to Text:** The PyPDF2 library is used to convert the PDF file into text.
+3. **PyPDF2 to Text:** The PyPDF2 library converts the PDF file into text.
 This text is then processed further.

 4. **Gemini Using:** The processed text is sent to the Gemini API for further analysis.